Albatrosicks/amneziawg-mikrotik/README.md

-# How to setup AmneziaWG on Microtik router
+# How to setup AmneziaWG on Mikrotik router

 ## Prepare image